 This strategy focuses on meeting the needs of children in permanent managing conservatorship (custody) of DFPS.
 Many children will be able live with family who otherwise would have remained in the CPS system, which improves outcomes for children of color.
 Casey Family Programs has contributed financial assistance to help kinship families with nonrecurring initial expenses needed to become verified as a foster home.
 In reviewing data in 2011, Casey found that African American children were not benefiting from PCA as much as other children.
 This helped focus efforts and by 2012 a higher percentages of African American children were getting PCA benefits.

 The Advisory Committee on Promoting Adoption of Minority Children (ACPAMC) was established to advise DFPS on policies and practices that affect the recruitment and licensing of families for minority children awaiting adoption.
-The committee is charged with studying, developing, and evaluating programs and projects relating to community awareness and education, family support, counseling, parenting skills and education, and child welfare system reform.
+Pursuant to Texas Administrative Code, the scope of the Advisory Committee is to work locally and at the state level to raise awareness of the needs of minority children in all stages of services.

 Responsible Fathering